- Explore Peru’s coastal capital, trying your hand surfing with a visit to the world-class Costa Verde beach for a private surf lesson

 CuscoView on map

-Since its narrow alleyways were originally designed by the Incas as a city for walking, start your exploration of Cusco on foot.
-Begin at the Plaza de Armas, the Main Square, which is marked by the exquisite Spanish Colonial architecture and ornamentation imposed by Spanish colonists to exert religious and political influence.
-Underneath it all, however, you can clearly see remnants of Inca Cusco in the solid stonework.
-Visit Koricancha, the most sumptuous “Sun Temple” in the Inca Empire, and the breathtaking Cathedral, a repository for Cusco’s colonial art, as well as many other important archaeological relics and artifacts.
-You will also stop by the colourful San Pedro market and pass through the charming neighborhood of San Blas.
-Next, visit Sacsayhuaman, an Inca citadel atop a hill, on the outskirts of the city.
-Not only are the imposing terraces of masterful stonework a sight to behold, but the vistas overlooking the sienna rooftops of Cusco provide a whole new perspective to the city you traversed.
+The first stop will be Koricancha, the most sumptuous “Sun Temple” in the Inca Empire, and the breathtaking Cathedral, a repository for Cusco’s colonial art, as well as many other important archaeological relics and artifacts.
+Heading next to the colorful San Pedro Market and the charming neighborhood of San Blas, before finally arriving at Sacsayhuaman, an Inca citadel atop a hill, on the outskirts of the city.
+Not only are the imposing terraces of masterful stonework a sight to behold, but the vistas overlooking the sienna rooftops of Cusco provide a whole new perspective to the city you’ve just traversed.

 - Day 12